AWegnerGitHub/documentation/content/Elegant - Pelican Theme/assets-plugin.md

 We recommend you add custom CSS to `custom.css` for personal use.
 If you add to `custom.css` you will not need to modify the `minify_css.html` file.

-Compact CSS will save many bytes of data which in turn will improve page speed and parse time.